 They are used to receiving tourists in Port Olry.
 It’s a village, but you will find many small bungalows and treehouses along the seashore for tourists, as well as small restaurants and bars.
 The menus and prices were quite similar all along the beach – and a bit expensive to be honest.
 But it’s an excellent opportunity to refresh in the shade of a hut while soaking up the views and participate in the local economy as the businesses in Port Olry seemed all owned by locals.

 But we don’t like to sit and look for too long.
 If like us, you’re after active holidays, you will find plenty of options of active things to do in Port Olry.

 Canoeing in Port Olry

-We hired many times a kayak Chez Louis, one of the bars along the beach.
+We hired many times a kayak at Chez Louis, one of the bars along the beach.
 You can easily paddle to the island in front of the village, Dolphin Island.
-Don’t expect to see dolphins though; they named like that because of its shape.
+Don’t expect to see dolphins though; they are named like that because of their shape.
 But we saw a few turtles in the bay while paddling to Dolphin Island.
 On the island, you can walk to a couple of lakes.
 Although we are used to bushwalking, we only found one of them, so good luck!